home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

   - `Reset lifespan`: For each supported component, a button entity to reset the lifespan will be created.
 All disabled by default.
   - `Relocate`: Button entity to trigger manual relocation.
 - **Event**:
-  - `Last job`: Provides the stop reason as event_type and additional the room ids, which should be cleaned with the following job.
+  - `Last job`: Provides the stop reason as event_type as well as the IDs of the rooms scheduled to be cleaned in the next job.
 - **Image**:
   - `Map`: The floorplan/map as an image in SVG format.
 - **Number**: